 Tū tonu mai e te Kaihautū i te kei o tōu waka – A voyage leader stands up to many a tempest

-Applications for the first round of consumer leadership development grants for 2019 are now open and will close 12pm (midday) on Friday, 29 March 2019.
+Applications for the next round of the consumer leadership development grant for 2019 will open in September.

 We are opening this grant round to anyone on Individualised Funding (IF) and individuals participating in the MidCentral disability system transformation roll-out.
 Individuals participating in the roll-out who are using new funding models will be able to apply for a consumer leadership development grant directly.

 Make sure you're signed up to the Te Pou e-bulletin to stay up-to-date.

 Te Pou consumer leadership development grants are available to support disabled people and family/whānau to take part in leadership development activities.
 This includes:

 The consumer leadership development grant covers the costs of consumers or family/whānau taking part in leadership development activities.
 For the purpose of this grant ‘consumer’ includes disabled people and family and whānau.

 The grant does not fund course development and administration, standard service delivery, service development and business-as-usual costs.